-Determine the forecast demand for both residential and commercial customers by multiplying the forecast consumption per connection from Step 2 by the total forecast connections for each customer aroup from Step 3. residential and commercial demand to ensure the starting point and historic trends used to forecast gas demand are not unduly affected by abnormal weather conditions (see Step 1.1 in Figure 8.1).
+Determine the forecast demand for both residential and commercial customers by multiplying the forecast consumption per connection from Step 2 by the total forecast connections for each customer aroup from Step 3. point and historic trends used to forecast gas demand are not unduly affected by abnormal weather conditions (see Step 1.1 in Figure 8.1).